MGASALUCAS/RasaKnowledgeBase/README.md

 ﻿# Rasa Knowledge Base - Your Gateway to Enhanced Chatbot Experiences.

-Welcome to Rasa Knowledge Base, a revolutionary project that combines the power of Rasa chatbot with cutting-edge technologies to provide seamless conversational AI experiences.
+Welcome to Rasa Knowledge Base, a revolutionary project that combines the power of the Rasa chatbot with cutting-edge technologies to provide seamless conversational AI experiences.
 This comprehensive README will guide you through setting up and utilizing our solution, empowering you to build highly efficient chatbots that draw knowledge from documents effortlessly.

-## Table of Contents
-Introduction
-Project Structure
-Getting Started
-Improvements to the Rasa Chatbot
-Running the Rasa Chatbot API
-The Flask App - Simplified Knowledge Base
-Running the Flask App
-Future Enhancements
-Contributing
-License

 ## Introduction
 At Rasa Knowledge Base, we understand the challenges developers face when building chatbots.
 Often, these chatbots struggle to provide precise answers, especially when dealing with large volumes of information.
 Our mission is to overcome this limitation, offering a codeless proof of concept that allows developers and non-technical individuals to harness the full potential of Rasa and OpenAI API.